cdapio/cdap/docs/developer-guide/source/java_client.rst

   // Fetch a Stream's properties, using the ResponseCodeAnalyticsApp example StreamProperties config = streamClient.getConfig("logEventStream");

-  // Sending events to a Stream, using the Purchase example streamClient.sendEvent("purchaseStream", "Tom bought 5 apples for $10");
+  // Send events to a Stream, using the Purchase example streamClient.sendEvent("purchaseStream", "Tom bought 5 apples for $10");

   // Read all events from a Stream (results in events)